amitinngp/learning-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Destructuring
-- Destructuring assignment allows for instantly mapping an object or array onto many variables
+- Destructuring assignment allows for instantly mapping an object or array or any iterable onto many variables.

+- Object Destructuring

   lets understand what the above sentance means.
   - Use of Let or ()